...

 Gift guides

-One of the simplest marketing options is making gift guides.
-It can be a separate landing page or a section on the website dedicated to Valentine’s Day products or services.
-If your brand offers limited edition items, gather them all here.
+One of the simplest marketing campaign ideas is making gift guides.
+It can be a separate landing page or a section on the website dedicated to special Valentine’s Day products or services.
+If your business offers limited edition items, gather them all here.
 And if not, compile everything red, pink, and heart-shaped.
 You can also prepare an email newsletter or several with Valentine’s Day shopping ideas and products.

 The Valentine’s Day section on ColourPop’s website with a selection of themed products